fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-perf.md

 ])
 ```

-If still no reusable controls found, it will try to reuse one of the remaining previous elements to find the first one for which canReuseView returns true.
+If there's no matching instance or key, it will try to reuse one of the remaining previous elements to find the first one for which `canReuseView` returns `true`.
 If it finds one, it reuses it, if not it creates a new control.

 In the end, controls that weren't reused are destroyed.

 This means
 1. Incremental update costs minimally one transition of the whole list.
-2. Incremental update recycles visual elements as much as possible if you use 'key' attribute.
+2. Incremental update recycles controls as much as possible if you use the same instance or `key` property.
-   Otherwise, there is no guarantee that you get same visual element next time.
+   Otherwise, there is no guarantee that you get same control next time.

 NOTE: The list diffing will limit mutations to only Move, Remove, and Insert, even when more straightforward operations could be done.
 This is to support the limitations imposed by how Xamarin.Forms reacts to changes in `System.Collections.ObjectModel.ObservableCollection<'T>`.

 The above is sufficient for many purposes, but care must always be taken with large lists and data sources, see `ListView` above for example.
 Care must also be taken whenever data updates very rapidly.